A Bit Shook Up

 Recognising Henry was petrified, Grace took command of the situation and began to talk the boy into dropping the gun.

-All of this was videoed, however, on a smartphone by Kelsea Knox’s Mount Eden resident Stacey whose debt to a loyalist loan shark was wiped out in last week’s episode by Henry’s uncle, Seamus O’Hara’s Lee Thompson.
+All of this was videoed on a smartphone by Kelsea Knox’s Mount Eden resident Stacey who last week had her debt to a loyalist loan shark wiped out by Henry’s uncle, Seamus O’Hara’s Lee Thompson.

-As sirens wailed and police cars sped to the scene of the stand-off, Lee’s sister (and Henry’s mother), Seana Kerslake’s Mags wondered what all the fuss was about.
+As sirens wailed and police cars sped to the scene of the stand-off, Henry’s mother, Seana Kerslake’s Mags wondered what all the fuss was about.

 It didn’t take long for her to find out.

-Sprinting to the scene, she arrived just as the tense situation ended peacefully but soon she and Henry were in a patrol car heading to Blackthorn to try and sort out the mess he had found himself in.
+Sprinting to the scene, she arrived just as the tense situation ended but soon she and Henry were whisked away in a patrol car to try and sort out the mess he was in.

 Back at base, Joanne Crawford’s Inspector Helen McNally, Des Eastwood’s DS Murray Canning and Andrea Irvine’s Chief Superintendent Nicola Robinson were arguing over their next steps.